Pauan/blender-rigid-body-bones/README.md

    ![][usage03]

-   * `Calculate Mass` will change the mass of the selected bones based on a material type.
+   * `Calculate Mass` will change the Mass of the selected bones based on their size and material type.

    * `Copy from Active` will copy all the rigid body settings from the active bone to the other selected bones.